Veekshithkadaveru/Jokes-App/README.md

 This project uses [Kotlin Symbol Processing (KSP)](https://kotlinlang.org/docs/ksp-overview.html) for annotation processing, which provides faster build times compared to [KAPT]

 ## Getting Started
-1. Visit [Jokes Api](https://sv443.net/jokeapi/v2/) to learn about the api used for this project.
+Visit [Jokes Api](https://sv443.net/jokeapi/v2/) to learn about the api used for this project.
-2. Video Deomo is attached below